m5stack/m5-docs/docs/en/api/power.md

 **Description:**

-This function checks the battery charging level
+This function gets the battery level.

 **Function argument**

-no argument.
+No argument.

 **Function return value**

-percent of battery level.(0-100) if can't communicate to controller ,return -1.
+Battery remaining percentage.
+(0-100 %)
+Returns -1 if it can not communicate with the controller.

 **Definition:**